kZo-7/IssueTracking/IssueTrackMaven/README.md

 A Web App that allow users to add, delete, edit and view issues depending on status.

 ### Details
-There is a Login/Signup form.
+There is a Login/Signup and logout functionality.
 After login, the users can view the existed issues by status.
 They can also add/delete/edit an issue.
-The app is built on Java,
+The app is built on Java using mySQL database and Apache Tomcat server.

 ### Tecnologies & Tools used